bonnopc/bonnopc/README.md

 <h3 align="center">JS Dev, based on Dhaka, Bangladesh</h3>
 <p align="left"> <img src=https://komarev.com/ghpvc/?username=bonnopc alt=bonnopc/> </p>

-I am Prosenjit Chowdhury, JS Dev, based on Dhaka, Bangladesh.
 In most of my dev life, like most other people, I had contributed on private repositories.
 That's why you can't see all of my contributions that I have done in these years.
 But, I thought I should contribute to the public and open-source projects more and hopefully you'll see more codes in this profile soon.

 - 🌱 Learning advanced practices of Python and very much interested to contribute in some machine learning projects.